-A brilliant example of this is the UK supermarket Lidl.
-As reported by The Guardian, it increased its media coverage in 2014 and managed to double its market share in five years.
 Your SOV metric can also evaluate your marketing efforts on a specific channel, during a particular period, and in a set region.
 Additionally, calculating your competitors’ SOV will help you roughly estimate how much profit they make so you know where you stand in comparison.

 By continually analyzing your results, you can tweak your marketing strategy to increase profits and reach your short and long-term business goals.

 SOV = Your brand’s measures / Total market measures x 100

 Measures refer to the most suitable measure or metric for the specific channel in question.